UdonVR/DisBridge/README.md

 @childofthebeast

-Upgrading should be easy, first and foremost: **MAKE A BACKUP** Nothing should break, but you should always keep backups, if you haven't already, I've written a guide on how to put your projects onto GitHub in the #tutorials in our Discord server
+Upgrading should be easy, first and foremost: **MAKE A BACKUP** Nothing should break, but you should always keep backups, if you haven't already, I've written a guide on how to put your projects onto GitHub in the #tutorials forum in our Discord server

 **MAKE SURE YOU'RE ON SDK 3.1.11 OR GREATER, preferably the latest SDK**